mukeshpilaniya/blog/_posts/Golang/Goroutine-ankur.md

 | OS schedular is responsible for scheduling process | The kernel thread scheduler is in charge of scheduling kernel threads. | User/Programming Schedular (Golang schedular) is responsible for shceduling user thread/goroutines. |

-> So it's more efficient to create multiple user thread(goroutine ) inside one process because the process creation is time consuming and resource intensive.
+> So it's more efficient to create multiple user thread(goroutine ) inside one process as compare to the process creation which is time consuming and resource intensive.

 ### Go Specific
 ---